 67% of shoppers do research for items that are less than $50 and 89% do research for items that are over $100, according to a 2017 report from Retail Dive, so your website should be research-ready.

 For this and other reasons, it’s vital for retailers to ensure your website’s fully optimized prior to the upcoming shopping season.

 Here are some tips to get your website ready for the holidays.

 Product recommendations are critical to increasing sales.
-Item suggestions account for up to 31 percent of ecommerce revenues, according to Barilliance product recommendation data.
-What’s more, those who engage with product recommendations are 4.5 times more likely to add items to their cart and complete their purchase.
+Item suggestions account for up to 31% of ecommerce revenues, according to Barilliance product recommendation data.
+What’s more, those who engage with product recommendations are 4.5x more likely to add items to their cart and complete their purchase.

 Given how many shoppers will convert based on retailer recommendations, prominently placing these suggestions on your website is vital to driving sales.